levipatel/music/_posts/2024-01-17-Liuzhou-China.md

 title: Liuzhou, China
 categories: [blog]
 tags: [China, Travel]
-preview: Darude Sandstorm, album update, and the most beautiful and snail-obsessed city I've ever been to.
+preview: Darude Sandstorm, album update, and the most beautiful and most snail-obsessed city I've ever been to.
 ---

 I hope you’re well, and happy new year!